ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 # Log Persistence

-Logs (both system and application logs) are useful for monitoring and troubleshooting your applications and the Ray system.
-For example, you may want to access your application's logs if a node dies.
+Logs (both system and application logs) are useful for troubleshooting Ray applications and system.
+For example, you may want to access system logs if a node dies unexpectedly.

 Similar to Kubenetes, Ray does not provide a native storage solution for log data.
 Users need to manage the lifecycle of the logs by themselves.
-This page provides tips on how to collect logs from Ray clusters running on Kubernetes.
+This page provides instructions on how to collect logs from Ray clusters running on Kubernetes.

 :::{tip}
 Skip to {ref}`the deployment instructions <kuberay-logging-tldr>` for a sample configuration showing how to extract logs from a Ray pod.
 :::

-## The Ray log directory
+## Ray log directory
-By default, Ray writes logs to files in the directory `/tmp/ray/session_*/logs` on each Ray pod's file system, including application logs and Ray system logs.
-Learn more about the [log directory and log file structure](../../../ray-observability/user-guides/configure-logging.md) before you start to collect the logs.
+By default, Ray writes logs to files in the directory `/tmp/ray/session_*/logs` on each Ray pod's file system, including application logs and system logs.
+Learn more about the {ref}`log directory and log files <logging-directory>` before you start to collect the logs.

-Extracting and persisting these logs requires some setup.

 ## Log processing tools
 There are a number of open source log processing tools available within the Kubernetes ecosystem.
 This page will shows how to extract Ray logs using [Fluent Bit][FluentBit].
-Other popular tools include [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].
+Other popular tools include [Vector][Vector], [Fluentd][Fluentd], [Filebeat][Filebeat], and [Promtail][Promtail].

 ## Log collection strategies
-We mention two strategies for collecting logs written to a pod's filesystem, **sidecar containers** and **daemonsets**.
+Here lists two strategies for collecting logs written to a pod's filesystem, **sidecar containers** and **daemonsets**.
 You can read more about these logging patterns in the [Kubernetes documentation][KubDoc].